While Gov. Scott focuses on his Senate campaign, how well is Florida working?

 It raises a question: Lately under Scott, how well is Florida working?

-While Scott was raising campaign money in Dallas this week, his Department of Corrections was cancelling or reducing three dozen contracts for inmate re-entry, substance abuse and probation services.
+While Scott was raising campaign money in Dallas this week, his Department of Corrections was canceling or reducing three dozen contracts for inmate re-entry, substance abuse and probation services.

 That was needed to patch a $28 million shortfall in a budget Scott signed in April, a budget that did not fully fund the prison system but sets aside $3.3 billion in reserve for emergencies.